fancytigerdustball/python-terminal-tetris/README.md

 # python-terminal-tetris

-This 100% python program runs tetris in the terminal.
+This 100% python program runs tetris in a terminal.

 A PyGame window detects key-presses and responds to events.